ARTVOLUTION CULTURAL INNOVATION PROJECT

 We envision people of BIPOC communities born in the United States of America to have equal access to

-culturally-rich experiences throughout the duration of their lives.
-From these opportunities, we aspire to create positive
+educational and culturally rich experiences throughout the duration of their lives.
+From these opportunities, we aspire to create positive and

 sustainable environments that boast career advancement and upward family mobility.